jgrowl/omniauth-oauthio/README.md

 1. Initialize the OAuth public key.

-2. Perform a request to initiate the request_phase (/auth/oauthio/:provider), using the .json option for SPA (This is to get a state string from the server).
+2. Perform a request to initiate the request_phase `/auth/oauthio/:provider`, using the .json option for a single-page application (this is to get a state string from the server).

-3. Optionally, use OAuth.io's javascript api to initiate a popup or a redirect (Passing along the state from step 2).
+3. Optionally, use OAuth.io's JavaScript API to initiate a popup or a redirect, passing along the state from step 2.

-4. Perform a request to initiate callback_phase (/auth/oauthio/:provider/callback) (Passing along the state and code received in step 3).
+4. Perform a request to initiate callback_phase `/auth/oauthio/:provider/callback`, passing along the state and code received in step 3.

 For example:

 ```javascript
 OAuth.initialize('YOUR_PUBLIC_KEY');

 var selectedProvider = $('#provider').val();
 var type = $('#type').val();